YoanaBast/note_builder_gui/README.md

 These are my python + CS notes, sorted as pop-up buttons on an HTML page.
-They are focused on things I have struggled with or found amusing and may not bee entirely useful to a new learner.
+They are focused on things I have struggled with or found amusing and may not be entirely useful to a new learner.

 As I don't want to type new code for each section, I have created a basic tkinter app to do it for me, it only takes my input - category name and content.